PMI Mortgage Insurance: You Can Pay Less

 Finally, consider a piggy-back loan.
 That's a combination first and second mortgage.
 For instance, you might get an 85/15/1 loan, with an 85 percent first mortgage, a 15 percent second mortgage and five percent down.
 It may be easier to get and less costly than a high-LTV mortgage with PMI.

 Current mortgage rates include interest charged by the lender.
 However, if your LTV exceeds 80 percent, your costs also include mortgage insurance.
-Consider this whenever you compare mortgage quotes between lenders.Click to see today's rates (Oct 20th, 2017)
+Consider this whenever you compare mortgage quotes between lenders.Verify your new rate (Dec 11th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.